Goals:

 You can read about how the Enigma was broken from the NSA, and from Wikipedia.

-In addition, it's nice if the cipher is
+In addition, it’s nice if the cipher is:

 Most ciphers are either block ciphers or stream ciphers.
-Block ciphers require padding and can operate in different modes (See Schnier's book or the Wikipedia article:
+Block ciphers require padding and can operate in different modes (See Schnier’s book or the Wikipedia article.)

 AES is the new standard, replacing DES.
 It was the winner of the competition (in 2001), where is was submitted under the name Rijndael, beating out RC6, Serpent, MARS, and Twofish.

-This is secure (provided n is very large, (n-1)/2 is also prime, because Eve knows g, n, gamod n and gbmod n but there's no known efficient way to get a or b from these.
-That's the discrete logarithm problem, remember?
+This is probably secure, provided $n$ is very large and $\frac{n-1}{2}$ is also prime, because although Eve knows $g$, $n$, $g^a \bmod n$, and $g^b \bmod n$, there’s no known efficient way to get $a$ or $b$ from these.
+That’s the discrete logarithm problem, remember?

-Example with small n:
+Example with small $n$:

-DIffie-Hellman doesn't do encryption; it just exchanges a key.
+Diffie-Hellman doesn’t do encryption; it just exchanges a key.
 RSA can encrypt and decrypt.
-Here's how.
+Here’s how.
 Each person

 Now check this out: